'Oceans' crew to campaign for Darfur in Cannes

 "Pop, why don't we go over there?" the 47-year-old star apparently asked his dad during a family discussion one morning over the newspapers.
 The result was the documentary A Journey To Darfur, and another film Sand And Sorrow, narrated and produced by the Good Night And Good Luck director, which will premiere on May 15.

 But it was another journey, this time by Don Cheadle - who has appeared in all three of the Ocean's franchise - that served as the inspiration for the name of the NGO.
-George's pal flew to Sudan in 2005, and also joined the former ER actor in Egypt last December where they lobbyied the country's government.
+After visiting a refugee camp in 2005 for people who had fled the violence in Darfur George's pal co-authored Not On Our Watch: The Mission To End Genocide In Darfur And Beyond, which urges ordinary citizens to speak out about the sitation in the troubled region.

 Make hellomagazine.com your home page |